Sustainability Journey

 Targets

-The Group formally committed through the Science Based Target Initiative (SBTi) to setting a science-based target before the end of 2023 and, in early 2023, we submitted our targets for validation to the SBTi.
-Pending validation of our SBTi targets, we have set an internal target to reduce our absolute Scope 1 & 2 emissions by 5% per annum between 2019 and 2030, in line with the SBTi 1.5˚ C aligned pathway for targets.
-This would see us achieve our climate ambition of at least 50% reduction in our absolute Scope 1 & 2 emissions by 2030.
-As part of our commitment to SBTi, we have also submitted a target that 71% of our suppliers covering purchased goods and services, will have science-based targets for emissions by 2028.
-In order to achieve this we propose to roll out an active supplier engagement programme to work with our suppliers and partners in tackling the challenges of reducing emissions and identifying ways in which we can work together with them to reduce our collective emissions.
+The Group formally committed through the Science Based Target Initiative (SBTi) to setting a science-based target in 2023 and, in early 2023, we submitted our targets for validation to the SBTi.
+We have progressed onto the final stage of validation and our pending validated SBTi targets are set as internal targets to reduce our absolute Scope 1 & 2 emissions by 5% per annum between 2019 and 2030, in line with the SBTi 1.5˚ C aligned pathway for targets which would see us achieve our climate ambition of at least 50% reduction in our absolute Scope 1 & 2 emissions by 2030.
+As of 31 December 2023, the Group has reduced absolute Scope 1 & 2 emissions by 21.8% from our baseline reporting year of 2019.

 Decarbonisation